nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 An application window similar to the one below should appear in a few seconds.<br>
 ![GitHub download page](images/QuickStart3.png)

-    * Notice how Nuudle also comes with some sample data to get you started.<br>
+    * Notice how Nuudle comes with sample data to get you started.<br>
     ![Ui](images/Ui.png)
 1. Congratulations!
 Nuudle is now ready for your perusal :smiley: